 The internet was never a safe place, but in the last year it has become a landmine of notorious cyber threats—and to navigate this challenge, companies need more than just investment in security.

-“Outside the health sector, the financial sector has the largest share of cyber events classified as Covid-19-related in recent months,” the Bank for International Settlements said in a bulletin published in January.
+“Outside the health sector, the financial sector has the largest share of cyber events classified as Covid-19-related in recent months,” the Bank for International Settlements said in a bulletin published.
 The international financial institution, which is owned by central banks and fosters international monetary and financial cooperation, said that a survey of financial institutions had found “a substantial rise” in phishing, suspicious scanning and malicious activity; and payment firms, insurance companies and credit unions had seen the strongest increase in hacks.

 There is definitely a case for companies to up their cybersecurity game, and for cybersecurity firms themselves to step up to the challenges of this new world, but these attacks have one serious cost that’s often overlooked: the erosion of brand value.

 While the immediate cost of such attacks are the ransoms or business losses, these crimes can break the trust that a brand may have developed with its consumers over years.
 Besides existing customers, a breach could make potential consumers, partners and investors wary of the company’s ability to run its business safely.

 Companies across sectors run this risk, but the reputational cost of such incidents is much higher for those in the banking, financial services, insurance (BFSI) and fintech businesses as they hold the most sensitive data of retail and corporate customers.

 BFSI companies are also at a higher risk right now as the Covid-19 pandemic has increased the adoption of technology in payments.

 The pandemic has provided a big push to digital commerce.
 As people avoid human contact given the threat of Covid-19, transactions in traditional digital modes like net banking and mobile wallets have gone up, and next generation modes such as QR codes and contactless credit cards have become mainstream.